Anomaly free Froggatt-Nielsen models of flavor: Conclusions

 In the second part of the paper we explored the phenomenological implications of the two inverted FN models.
 The structures we introduced leave imprints in FCNC transitions, which then leads to stringent bounds on the allowed values of $\langle \phi\rangle$ and $M_a$.
 We focused on the case where $G_{\rm FN}$ is gauged, resulting in three (one) gauge bosons $Z_i'$ ($Z'$) for $G_{\rm FN}=U(1)_{\rm FN}^3 (U(1)_{\rm FN})$.
 Since the FN charges have opposite signs for the weak $SU(2)_L$ doublets and the weak $SU(2)_L$ singlets, the $Z_i'$ have predominantly axial vector couplings to the SM fermions.
 The non-universal $G_{\rm FN}$ charges induce both flavor conserving and flavor violating couplings of $Z_i'$ to the SM fermions.
-The most important FCNC contributions then come from tree level $Z_i'$ exchanges, with $K-\bar K$ mixing and $\mu\to e $ conversion bounds limiting $\langle \phi\rangle\gtrsim 10^7$ GeV, and consequently also the masses of vector-like fermions to roughly the same scale.
+The most important FCNC contributions then come from tree level $Z_i'$ exchanges $K-\bar K$ mixing and $\mu\to e $ conversion bounds limiting $\langle \phi\rangle\gtrsim 10^7$ GeV, and consequently also the masses of vector-like fermions to roughly the same scale.
 The $Z_i'$, on the other hand, can be light, if $g'$ is small.
-For light $Z'$, with masses from several 10s MeV to several 100s MeV, the beam dump searches are the most constraining, while the supernovae bounds are important for masses below about 100MeV, see Figs. \ref{fig:strongestbounds}, \ref{fig:plotonlyleptel} and \ref{fig:strongestboundsZ1} for the bounds on two representative benchmarks.
+For light $Z'$, with masses from several 10s MeV to several 100s MeV, the rare meson decays and beam dump searches are the most constraining, see Figs. \ref{fig:strongestbounds}, \ref{fig:plotonlyleptel} and \ref{fig:strongestboundsZ1} for the bounds on two representative benchmarks.

 There are several ways in which our study could be extended in the future.
 Most immediately, one could explore the bounds on inverted FN models, which are not gauged so that there are no $Z'$ tree level contributions to the FCNCs.
 It would also be interesting to explore whether or not the inverted FN models can aid in exploring the experimental anomalies in $b\to s\ell^+\ell^-$ transitions, potentially along the lines of Ref. \cite{Grinstein:2018fgb}.